127001pl/Netapp-Ontapsimulator/README.md

 19. For configuration of the Netapp ONTAPsimulator follow the Netapp documentation: Simulate ONTAP 9.10.1 Installation and Setup Guide

 ## Very Important Notes
-1. Backup of the ONTAPsimulator VM does not protect the simulator.
-After the restoration, the internal database is corrupted nad the simulator is not usable.
+1. Proxmox backup of the ONTAPsimulator (done on a working VM) does not protect the simulator.
+After the restoration from the backup, the internal database is corrupted and the simulator is not usable.

 ![image](https://user-images.githubusercontent.com/115875629/208877343-6e64c962-7323-46d4-a899-2689f4b6aef1.png)